bryntum/pdf-export-server/docs/building.md

 When encountering any problems on the build:

-- Check the requirements based on the used packages, like `nodejs -v` is 8+.
+- Check the requirements based on the used packages, like `nodejs -v` is 16+.
-- Delete the `node_modules` folder,
+- Delete the `node_modules` folder.
-- Delete the `cert` and `chromium` folders in the bin folder (except the HummusJS binaries - else you have to recopy the hummus binding from the `node_modules` folder).
+- Delete the `cert` and `chromium` folders in the bin folder.
 - Delete the server executables in the bin folder.

 ## Starting the node server

-The server can by executed as a node script:
+The server can be executed as a node script:

     cd ./server
     node src/server.js

 <a name="windows"></a>